elswob/UoB-Orcid-2019/README.md

 # UoB-Orcid-2019

 ## Title
-Univeristy of Bristol Orcid data 2019
+Univeristy of Bristol Orcid and PURE data 2019

 ## Overview